 Module 2: Essentials for Research Data#

-At the end of this module you should be able to:
+At the end of this module you will be able to:

 • Identify different types of research data